UBC-InfoVis/447-materials/programming-assignments/skeletons/p1/assignment.md

 We created a git repository in your github student account ([https://github.students.cs.ubc.ca/](https://github.students.cs.ubc.ca/)) that contains a template that should help you get started.
 The dataset is included in the /data folder.
 You will need to modify the .html, .js, and .css files as described below.
 Don't add new files.

 You must work alone.
-You may use the git repo however you would like, but make sure to submit any modified files to Gradescope before the deadline.
+You may use the git repo however you would like, but make sure to submit the following files to Gradescope before the deadline:
+* index.html
+* main.js
+* timeline.js
+* style.css
+* README.md
+* any other modified files

 We will also evaluate code readability and structure (add comments, indent code, use functions, ...).